emermacko/postimages-direct-url/README.md

 # Direct links collector for [postimages.org](http://postimages.org/)
-Script to get direct urls for all the photos in a gallery
+Script to get direct urls for all photos in a gallery

 <br>